isomerpages/moe-dunmansec/_our-programmes/CCA Programme/NPCC.md

 **Training Details**

-Every Friday 2:30 pm to 6 pm.
+Every Friday: 2:30 pm to 6 pm.
-Every Even Week Tuesday 4 pm to 6pm.
+Every Even Week Tuesday: 4 pm to 6pm.

 Ad hoc HQ and Area 8 events on other dates.